 In June 2016, the FASB, issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326)": Measurement of Credit Losses on Financial Instruments, which changes the recognition model for the impairment of financial instruments, including accounts receivable, loans and held-to-maturity debt securities, among others.
 The guidance is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 In contrast to current guidance, which considers current information and events and utilizes a probable threshold, (an "incurred loss" model), ASU 2016-13 mandates an "expected loss" model.
 The expected loss model: (i) estimates the risk of loss even when risk is remote, (ii) estimates losses over the contractual life, (iii) considers past events, current conditions and reasonable supported forecasts and (iv) has no recognition threshold.
 The Company adopted the standard effective April 1, 2020 and the adoption did not have a material impact on the Company's operating results, financial position or cash flows.
-However, the adoption resulted in modifying the Company's policies for accounts receivable.
+However, the adoption resulted in the modification of the Company's policies for accounts receivable.

 The Company estimates the allowance for credit losses in relation to accounts receivable based on relevant qualitative and quantitative information about historical events, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported accounts receivable.
 Subsequent to April 1, 2020, accounts receivable are recorded at amortized cost less an allowance for expected credit losses.
 The Company maintains an allowance for credit losses for the expected failure or inability of its customers to make required payments.
-The Company recognizes the allowance for expected credit losses at inception and reassesses quarterly based on management's expectation of the asset's collectability.
+The Company recognizes the allowance for expected credit losses at inception and reassesses quarterly, based on management's expectation of the asset's collectability.
 The allowance is based on multiple factors including historical experience with bad debts, the credit quality of the customer base, the aging of such receivables and current macroeconomic conditions, as well as management's expectations of conditions in the future.
 The Company's allowance for uncollectible accounts receivable is based on management's assessment of the collectability of assets pooled together with similar risk characteristics.
 The Company then adjusts the historical credit loss percentage by current and forecasted economic conditions.
 The Company then includes a baseline credit loss percentage into the historical credit loss percentage for each aging category to reflect the potential impact of the current and economic conditions.
 Such a baseline calculation will be adjusted further if changes in the economic environment impacts the Company's expectation for future credit losses.

-The following table sets forth the changes in the Company's allowance for doubtful accounts for the first quarter ended July 5, 2020:
+The following table sets forth the quarterly changes in the Company's allowance for doubtful accounts:

-Balanc e at Beginning Provision for doubtful Writ e-offs, net of Balance at End of Allowance for doubtful accounts: C of Period debts recove ries and other Period First quarter ended July 5, 2020 \$ 15,246 \$ 96 \$ (2,113) \$ 13,229
+Allowance for doubtful accounts: Balaı Balance at Beginning of Period Provision for doubtful debts Write-offs, net of coveries and other Balance at End of Period First quarter ended July 5, 2020 \$ 15,246 \$ 96 \$ (2,113) \$ 13,229 Second quarter ended October 4, 2020 \$ 13,229 \$ 86 \$ 2 \$ 13,317